bagetmasta/currency-converter/README.md

 All exchange rate information is provided by the resource https://apilayer.com/.In addition, this resource has a limited number of requests per month (no more than 250).
-If the application displays a 429 error in the console, it means that the number of requests to this API has been exceeded this month.
+If the application displays a 429 error on the screen (or in the console), it means that the number of requests to this API has been exceeded this month.
 Please contact the owner of this repository to change the access key.

 Please note that the resource displays the bank exchange rate for today and it may differ from the exchange rate at currency exchange points.
 To find out the